JeremyCraigMartinez/3WH-554-USW/hw3.md

 random initial sequence number and there is no “man-in-the-middle,” can the server be certain that the client is indeed at Y (and not at some other address X that is spoofing Y)?

+>
+- the server will send it's response to address Y so the client at address X will not see any response.
+This is not a problem for establishing a connection because UDP does not require a three way handshake like TCP.
+Y will throw away this packet.
+This is common in DDoS
+- the server will send it's response to address Y so the client at address X will not see any response.
+Client at Y cannot guess the 32 bit seq so they cannot complete the three way handshake.
+This is common in DDoS